Most Popular Android App Development Frameworks for Mobile Apps

 Even though it is primarily designed for developing online apps, Apache Cordova provides support for offline scenarios as well.
 This makes it an excellent platform for developing desktop apps as well.

 The team behind Apache Cordova have built another mobile app development platform Adobe PhoneGap.
 If you are an expert web developer, you can quickly transfer your skills to mobile app development using the Adobe PhoneGap framework.
 It is nothing but Cordova distribution with many more tools and plugins thrown in.

 PhoneGap provides an intuitive desktop app that you use to build cross platform apps with a single base code.
 Its popularity and ease of use has ensured an ever-growing support community, and vice versa.

-Titanium is an open source mobile app development framework with mobile first approach at its core.
+Titanium is an open-source mobile app development framework with a mobile-first approach at its core.
 It allows the users to create clean and visually appealing apps that are native in not just look and feel but functioning as well.
 Titanium includes API Builder with Hyperloop, all free for its users.

 Unity is a Microsoft game engine that is used extensively by programmers to create 2D and 3D games.
 It can also be used for other cross-platform development.
 Combined with C#, it is perfect to start with mobile app development, as it has an IDE similar to Android Studio.

 TheAppuilder is an online app building framework that boasts of helping clients create great looking Apps without any design knowledge.
 So, if you are a visually challenged person who cannot differentiate or cannot decide where each element of the app should go for better designing, this is the framework for you.